Trumpington: Parish church

 The earliest parts of the Church of England parish church of Saints Mary and Michael are late 12th- or early 13th-century.
 The chancel was rebuilt late in the 13th century.
 The rest of the church, including the nave, clerestory, aisles, chapels, porches and upper part of the tower was rebuilt about 1330.
 The church was restored several times in the 19th century, notably in 1858 and 1876–77 under the direction of the Gothic Revival architect William Butterfield.
 The church is a Grade I listed building.

 The church is the resting place of Henry Fawcett, the blind academic and politician who, as Postmaster General (1880–84), introduced parcel post, postal orders and other innovations.
-The primary school is named Fawcett School after him.
+The local primary school is named Fawcett School after him.
+John Venn, originator of the Venn diagram, is buried in the church's extension graveyard, at the junction of Shelford Road and Hauxton Road.

 The church also contains the monumental brass of Sir Roger de Trumpington, a crusader knight bearing the date 1289; it is said to be the second oldest brass in England.
 The brass of Sir Roger as seen through the thoughtful eyes of a young Royal Air Force Spitfire pilot who visited the church in 1941 is movingly described by Squadron Leader Guy Mayfield, then chaplain of RAF Station Duxford, in his diary.
 It is noted by Anthony Sattin that T. E. Lawrence hung a rubbing of the brass in 'pride of place' in his parents' Oxford home.

 The west tower has a ring of eight bells, all cast and hung in 1957 by John Taylor & Co of Loughborough.
 The church has also a sanctus bell cast at Bury St Edmunds in about 1450.